Josh Frydenberg

-After leaving university, Frydenberg served as an adviser to Prime Minister John Howard and Foreign Minister Alexander Downer during the Howard Government.
+After leaving university, Frydenberg served as an adviser to Prime Minister John Howard and Foreign Minister Alexander Downer during the Howard government.
 He also worked for Deutsche Bank until his election to the Australian House of Representatives at the 2010 federal election.
 Quickly appointed to the frontbench, he went on to serve in several ministerial roles during the Abbott and Turnbull governments from 2013 to 2018, including as Minister for Resources and Minister for the Environment and Energy.
 In August 2018, he was elected as deputy leader of the Liberal Party following a leadership spill, which saw Scott Morrison elected as leader and prime minister.
-Morrison subsequently appointed Frydenberg as Treasurer.
+Morrison subsequently appointed Frydenberg as treasurer.

-At the 2022 federal election, Frydenberg suffered a significant swing against him, and lost his seat to the teal independent candidate Monique Ryan.
+At the 2022 federal election, Frydenberg suffered a significant swing against him, and lost his seat to independent candidate Monique Ryan.
 Frydenberg became the first sitting treasurer to lose his seat since Ted Theodore at the 1931 election.
-After leaving politics, he became an advisor at investment bank Goldman Sachs.
+After leaving politics, he became chairman at the Australian arm of investment bank Goldman Sachs.